Constraints on Dark Matter Models from Supermassive Black Hole Evolution

-In Fig.~\ref{fig:scalings} we show the resulting stellar mass-BH mass relation at different redshifts for a benchmark case with $\log_{10}(m_{\rm seed}/M_{\odot}) = 5$, $\log_{10}(M_{\rm seed}/M_{\odot}) = 7.0$, $\log_{10}f_{\rm SN} = -3.0$ $\log_{10}f_1^{\rm acc} = -19.5$ $\log_{10}(f_2^{\rm acc}{\rm Myr}) = -3.0$ $\log_{10}f_{\rm Edd} = 0.5$ and $\log_{10} p_{\rm BH} =-1$.
+In Fig.~\ref{fig:scalings} we show the resulting stellar mass-BH mass relation at different redshifts for a benchmark case with $\log_{10}(m_{\rm seed}/M_{\odot}) = 5$, $\log_{10}(M_{\rm seed}/M_{\odot}) = 7$, $\log_{10}f_{\rm SN} = -3.0$, $\log_{10}f_1^{\rm acc} = -19.5$, $\log_{10}(f_2^{\rm acc}{\rm Myr}) = -3.0$, $\log_{10}f_{\rm Edd} = 0.5$ and $p_{\rm BH} = 0.1$.
 We display results for two different cosmologies, CDM and FDM, with $m_{\rm FDM} = 10^{-21}\,{\rm eV}$.
 We see in the lower panel that both DM models can approximately reproduce the observations at $z=0$, but at high $z$, shown in the upper panel, the prediction is very sensitive to the DM model.
 There are two reasons for this.
-First, the abundance of low-mass halos is suppressed at the time of seeding for the non-CDM models and, secondly, at these masses, the SN feedback during reionisation makes accretion inefficient, so mergers at very high redshift can be the main channel for the growth of these SMBHs~\cite{2025arXiv250609184B}, which is further suppressed.
+First, the abundance of low-mass halos is suppressed at the time of seeding for the non-CDM models,\footnote{{Our implementations of the halo mass function cutoffs for FDM and WDM are described in detail in Section 3.1 of~\cite{Ellis:2025xju}.
+The implementation for FDM is based on~\cite{Hu:2000ke} and~\cite{Passaglia:2022bcr}, whose fitting formula we use.
+The implementation for WDM is based on~\cite{Bode:2000gq,Hansen:2001zv,Viel:2005qj}.
+The DM properties can also affect the formation of seeds.
+In particular, direct collapse SMBH seeds can form in WDM models at lower redfhifts than in the CDM model~\cite{Dayal:2017yhb}.
+We do not account for this effect but use a generic parametrization of the seeds.}} and, second, at these masses, the SN feedback during reionisation makes accretion inefficient, so mergers at very high redshift can be the main channel for the growth of these SMBHs~\cite{2025arXiv250609184B}, which is further suppressed.
 The effect of WDM (not shown) is qualitatively similar to that of FDM.
-This example serves as an illustration of the suppression of the abundance of structures at small scales on the evolution of SMBHs.
+This example illustrates how the suppression of small-scale structure abundance affects the evolution of SMBHs.